SeisComP/main/apps/python/descriptions/scart.rst

       # streamID       start                       end                         records samples samplingRate
       GE.RGN..BHZ      2022-12-08T15:34:41.895Z    2022-12-08T15:52:19.145Z    58 21145 20.0

-   where the header and the text body are printed to stdout.
+   where the header and the text body are printed to stderr.